 Be careful when using paint thinners or other harsh chemicals that can trigger an allergic reaction.
 Wear a face mask and gloves.
 Don’t use these solvents to remove oil-based paint from your hand.
 Rub your hands with baby oil or any other cooking oil instead.
 If you’ve used water-based paint, wash it off with soap and water.
 More importantly, make sure that your work area has proper air ventilation and away from fire hazards.

 Boysen Painting Cleanup Tip # 3: Clean the painting tools.

 A good DIY painter knows the value of cleaning up painting tools immediately after painting.
 You don’t have to constantly replace your painting tools after every painting job.
 Fresh paint comes off easily so clean your painting tools right away to keep them in tip-top shape.
 For painting tools like brushes and paint trays used in water-based paints, rinse them off with dishwashing detergent and water.
 Remove excess water and let them dry before you store them away.

 If you’ve used oil-based paints, wash them with thinner and dry them off at once.
 Avoid soaking synthetic paintbrushes in thinner for a long time because they’re made of plastic fibers that can melt and harden the bristles.

 Follow these painting cleanup tips, and you’ll have a hassle-free paint job.

 We’d like to help you achieve your painting goals.
-Don’t hesitate to ask Boysen paint experts.
-Give us a call at (02) 363-9738 local 417 to 418 during office hours or write us an email at email@example.com.
+Check out this article that sheds light on common painting myths.
+If you have any questions, don’t hesitate to ask Boysen paint experts.
+Give us a call at (02) 363-9738 local 417 to 418 during office hours or write us an email at firstname.lastname@example.org.